tellae/starling/docs/models/FF_VS.rst

 *************************************

 This model describes a rental transport system in which users can pick-up and leave vehicles anywhere in the network environment.
-Indigo Wheel is an example of this system.
+Indigo Wheel is an example of this system for bike vehicles.

 Users
 =====